adoprox/Group60_mlops/README.md

 ├── models               <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks            <- Jupyter notebooks.
+│   └── bert-with-fastai-example.ipynb
 │
 ├── pyproject.toml       <- Project configuration file
 │
-├── reports              <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports              <- Generated analysisbucketbucketbucketbucket as HTML, PDF, LaTeX, etc.
+│   ├── README.md
+│   │
+│   ├── report.py
+│   │
 │   └── figures          <- Generated graphics and figures to be used in reporting │
 ├── requirements.txt     <- The requirements file for reproducing the analysis environment